California Criminal Statute of Limitations Laws

 Justifications for Statutes of Limitations

 For criminal law cases, the delay in prosecution can be especially prejudicial.
-In the time since the alleged crime and the prosecution, you may have lost evidence that would prove you did not commit the crime.
-Although the prosecution still must prove you committed the crime beyond a reasonable doubt, simple items like receipts, photos, or phone records may prove your innocence and can be lost with time.
+Since the alleged crime and the prosecution, you may have lost access to evidence proving you didn't commit the crime.
+Although the prosecution still must prove you committed the crime beyond a reasonable doubt, simple items like receipts, photos, or phone records may prove your innocence and can get lost with time.

 California's Discovery Rule

-It is important to note that the statutory period for bringing a case does not begin until the offense is discovered, or should have been discovered.
-As well, statutes of limitations change from state to state, and what is true for California may not be true for another state.
+It's important to note that the statutory period for bringing a case does not begin until the offense is discovered or should have been discovered.
+Also, statutes of limitations change from state to state, and what is true for California may not be true for another state.

-The following chart provides the basics of California criminal statute of limitations law, and a more in-depth summary follows.
+The following chart offers the basics of California criminal statute of limitations law.

 Felonies